Skip to navigation Skip to content

 • Select the option ‘CSA has reason to believe that the data provided by the immigration link is incomplete'

-• Within the field that starts with ‘Please provide detailed information…’, record either (in addition to any further relevant information):
+• Within the field that starts with ‘Please provide detailed information…’, record all relevant information and request ‘NCV’ coding on the RSLEG screen be:

 If the customer is in hardship, contact CIS to advise that an urgent response is required.

-Put the claim on hold for 14 days and check back for the response from CIS.
+Put the claim on hold for 14 days.

 CIS should update the customer’s record and either create a Display on Access (DOA) DOC or end date the existing DOA DOC (depending on whether they are inserting or removing NCV coding).